-The Bomb and the General: A Vintage Semiotic Children’s Book by Umberto Eco circa 1966
+The Bomb and the General: Umberto Eco’s Vintage Semiotic Children’s Book About Peace and Environmental Wakefulness

 How symbols become symbols, or what keeping atoms in harmony has to do with language acquisition.